 Other stories by Mike included exposing a traffic court judge who violated traffic laws, an expensive city pre-trial release program that went virtually unused, and hidden insurance purchases by New Orleans judges – a series that sparked a state audit declaring the perks illegal.

-Mike moved to New Orleans in 1986 to work as a staff writer at The Times-Picayune.
-He cut his journalistic teeth covering Plaquemines Parish, immersing himself in the region’s spicy politics, hard-edged crime-and-punishment and target-rich environment for investigative reporting.
+Mike moved to New Orleans in 1986 to work as a staff writer at The Times-Picayune, where he immersed himself in the region’s spicy politics, hard-edged crime news and rich environment for investigative reporting.

-During Mike’s distinguished 20-year career at the newspaper, he wrote extensively about the criminal justice system, earning a slew of national, regional and local journalism awards.
-Mike was part of the team that was awarded Pulitzer Prizes for Breaking News and Public Service for coverage of Hurricane Katrina during the summer of 2005.
+During Mike’s distinguished 20-year career at the newspaper, he wrote extensively about crime and punishment, earning many national and regional journalism awards.
+Mike was awarded Pulitzer Prizes for Breaking News and Public Service as part of the newspaper team that covered Hurricane Katrina.

-Mike has shared his front-line reporting experiences and insights with hundreds of aspiring journalists.
-As an educator, Mike has taught at Southern University at New Orleans, Dillard, Tulane and Loyola, where he was a Visiting Assistant Professor from 2006-2009.
-During his full-time stint in academia, he wrote freelance articles for The New York Times, Washington Post, New Orleans Magazine and others.
+As an educator, Mike has shared his front-line reporting experiences with hundreds of aspiring journalists, teaching at SUNO, Dillard, Tulane and Loyola.
+At Loyola, where he was a Visiting Assistant Professor from 2006-2009, he wrote freelance articles for The New York Times, Washington Post, New Orleans Magazine and others.